tylerdr/sprinter-website/src/pages/services/product-management.md

 ---
 templateKey: service-page
 title: Product Management
+description: >-
-description: "It is a long established fact that a reader will be distracted by the readable content of a page when looking at its layout. "
+  It is a long established fact that a reader will be distracted by the readable content of a page when looking at its layout.
 featuredpost: true
 featuredimage: /img/you-x-ventures-oalh2mojuuk-unsplash.jpg
+icon: /img/noun_management_666397-1-.png
 ---